A night photographing the Milky Way in one of the best places on earth for stargazing

 This is an evening photography experience first and foremost — an opportunity to spend several hours in one of Broome's most beautiful locations at the most extraordinary time of day, with a photographer who has spent almost 30 years capturing the Kimberley night sky.

-We begin in the afternoon light, photograph through sunset and blue hour, and stay on as darkness falls and the Milky Way rises above the landscape.
-It is a beautiful and humbling experience.
+We begin in the afternoon light, photograph through sunset and blue hour, and stay on as darkness falls and the Milky Way rises above the horizon.

 Do I need photography experience?

-For the non-photographers among you, the evening is a wonderful opportunity to slow down, slip into Broome time and sit under a sky most people never get to see — with good wine, good cheese and good conversation.
+For the non-photographers among you, the evening is a wonderful opportunity to slow down, slip into Broome time and sit under a sky most people never get to see.

 Is this a photography workshop or an experience?